This text is translated into Russian by google automatic human level neural machine.

 Head of Retail and Private Asset Management, HSBC, Asia Pacific

-To better imagine how rapidly the well-being of this region grows with more than according to the World Bank, 650 by millions of consumers, just look at the data on passenger traffic at several airports in Southeast Asia.
-In 2017, Manila Airport handled a million passengers to 41.
-This is two times more than in 2006.
-In Ho Chi Minh City, over the same period, the number of passengers at the local airport more than quadrupled.
-In Jakarta, from 37 millions in 2009 to 63 millions in 2017.
+To better imagine how rapidly the well-being of this region grows with more than according to the World Bank, 650 million consumers, just look at the passenger traffic data of several airports in Southeast Asia.
+In 2017, Manila Airport handled 41 million passengers.
+This is twice as much as in 2006.
+In Ho Chi Minh City, the number of passengers at the local airport more than quadrupled over the same period.
+In Jakarta - from 37 million in 2009 to 63 million in 2017.

 This is just one indication of the growing activity of consumers in the region, which, as it seems, for many companies and investors often remains a secondary focus against the background of the larger and more densely populated neighbors - India and China.

 A region in which such diverse countries as Indonesia, Thailand, Malaysia, and Singapore coexist undoubtedly requires a thoughtful approach to doing business there.
 Anyone who is going to develop their business here should be ready to meet dozens of different languages, cultures and levels of economic development.
 The region is diverse in political, regulatory and financial systems and the uneven penetration of the Internet and mobile communications.
 Do not forget about the extraordinary geographical fragmentation of the territory, numbering tens of thousands of islands.